"Jaydin, Alistair," Katherine was saying. "How strong is your telekinesis? Can either of you lift the platform I was flying on?"

 "I have to do this.
 I won't ask you two to join me this time.
 But Hobart was right - we can't do this without the help of every like-minded person in all of the five cities.
 The sooner we get them practicing with us, the sooner we can have a revolution."

 "She's right," Gabriel said.
-"This needs to be done.
+"This has to be done.
 If she wants to risk her life for the cause of freedom, that's her right."

 "Okay..."
 Nayomi said, "but make a note of everything we know about magic and take it with you.
 We should make sure to spread as much knowledge as we can."